-- You must be under 23 on the 1st January 2020 and have completed an Irish Leaving Certificate.
+- Be under 23 on the 1st January 2020 and have completed an Irish Leaving Certificate

-- In order to be considered for a subsidised accommodation scholarship a student must achieve the necessary points for the course of their choice, i.e. no points reduction will be given.
-There are a limited number of accommodation scholarships; not all eligible applicants receive one.
+No points reduction will be given in order to be considered for a subsidised accommodation scholarship i.e. you must achieve the necessary points for your course choice.
+Accommodation scholarships are limited; not all eligible applicants receive one.